-- When Robert (who is ignorant of his youngest brother's homosexuality) asks him, "Have you ever fucked a Riverlands girl?", Renly's vague response is "Once, I think."
+- When Robert (who is ignorant of his youngest brother's homosexuality) asks him, "Have you ever fucked a Riverlands girl?", Renly's vague response is, "Once, I think."
 Renly's annoyed facial expression indicates that he often uses this line whenever someone inquires about his sexual conquests.

 - Cruel and Unusual Death: Viserys is killed by melted gold that is poured on his head.

-- A Date with Rosie Palms: Tyrion mentions that he once "milked his eel" into some stew, which his sister later ate (or at least, he hopes she did.)
+- A Date with Rosie Palms: Tyrion mentions that he once "milked his eel" into some stew, which his sister later ate (or at least, he hopes she did).

 - Disproportionate Retribution: In response to Catelyn's vigilante arrest of his son, Tywin Lannister sends out an army to kill, rape, and burn their way across villages under Catelyn's father protection, leaving behind dead fish as a symbol of which family is to blame.

-- Does This Remind You of Anything?: King Robert boasts of "doing the eight" — screwing a girl from each of the Seven Kingdoms, plus the Riverlands.
+- Does This Remind You of Anything?: King Robert boasts of "making the eight" — screwing a girl from each of the Seven Kingdoms, plus the Riverlands.
 The next scene involves some peasants from the Riverlands telling of how their farms were burnt and women raped by marauding knights, which makes one wonder how many of the girls Robert had were willing.

 - Domestic Abuse: Robert slaps Cersei hard enough to draw blood after she insults his masculinity.
 And note that he doesn't know anything about her adultery or other possible crimes against him.
 He regrets his actions moments later.